MSharq/Device-Drivers/TI-MSP430G2553-Experiments/REAMDE.md

 Experiment 2 - Playing around push buttons and polling

-Experiment 3 - Playing with Shift registers, which works and takes command very similar to SPI communication protocols.
+Experiment 3 - Playing with Shift registers, which takes command and functions very similar to SPI communication protocol.

 Experiment 4 - Playing with Analog-to-digital converters and light dependent registers